Find a Qualified Attorney Near You

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-Knowing about the kinds of documents needed can help you plan for success.
-Also, knowing about the sorts of delays you'll face can help.
-Administrative hurdles happen a lot during this process.
+Understanding the documents needed can help you plan for success.
+It also helps to anticipate potential delays you may face.
+Administrative hurdles often arise during this process.

 This article focuses on the CCA and how it relates to foreign-born adoptees.
-See FindLaw's Citizenship section for more articles and resources.
-Be aware that there are separate processes for foreign-born children of U.S. citizens.
+It is important to note that there are separate processes for foreign-born children of U.S. citizens.
+An immigration attorney can explain how the CCA applies to your child’s situation and help you understand which process fits your family.

 Continue reading for more information about citizenship, foreign adoptions, and other foreign-born adoptees’ issues.